TUW-GEO/eo-datascience/CONTRIBUTING.md

 Use the `pre-commit` hooks to ensure your code is formatted correctly.

-If you are submitting a **new notebook**, please make sure it is done in the Quarto `.qmd` format.
-This makes the source code more readable.
+If you are submitting a **new notebook**, please make sure it is done in Jupyter `.ipynb` and the Quarto `.qmd` format.
+The latter makes the source code more readable in a GitHub PR.
 Also provide a environment `<environment>.yml` file which lists the minimal dependencies required to run the notebook.
+Follow the [yaml template](https://github.com/TUW-GEO/eo-datascience/tree/0a455daf92f034795a6005549a3b04b1d787393b/assets/template.yml) and replace `<ENTER KERNEl NAME>` with the same name as used in the accompanying notebook.

 If you are submitting something other than a notebook, please make sure it is well documented and tested.
 Also make sure that the `pre-commit` hooks are running correctly.